-Students most commonly would select $3 \times A$ Levels or a combination of BTEC courses with A level., or BTEC Diploma (worth $2 \times A$ Levels) and BTEC Foundation Diploma (worth $1 \times A$ Level.)
-We support students studying $4 \times A$ Levels, with the expectation that these students will have excelled in their GCSE examinations.
-Students studying $3 \times A$ Level subjects or BTEC and A Level combination can also opt to study independently for the EPQ.
+Students most commonly would select 3 x A Levels or a combination of BTEC courses with A level., or BTEC Diploma (worth 2 x A Levels) and BTEC Subsidiary Diploma (worth 1 x A Level.)
+We support students studying 4 x A Levels, with the expectation that these students will have excelled in their GCSE examinations.
+Students studying 3 x A Level subjects or BTEC and A Level combination can also opt to study independently for the EPQ.
+Students wishing to pursue the EPQ should have attained a grade 6 in English Language GCSE.

-View the University Requirements on page 19 to help you make informed decisions about A Level or BTEC courses.
+You must research university requirements to help you make informed decisions about A Level or BTEC courses.
 You can also explore different university websites for their specific entry requirements.